mai-repo/Newscraper/README.md

 # News Scraper Application

 This **Flask**-based application scrapes the latest news headlines and descriptions from the **Atlantic** and stores the data before rendering it on a webpage.
+Additionally, it integrates with the Pokémon API to fetch and manage Pokémon data.

 ## Table of Contents
 - [News Scraper Application](#news-scraper-application)